FEMC as a Cooperative

-The Forest Ecosystem Monitoring Cooperative (FEMC) is a five-state collaboration that shares and synthesizes forest ecosystem research and monitoring data, facilitates networking and partnerships, and provides tools to understand and manage forested ecosystems across the region.
+The FEMC is a collaboration among universities, non-profits, and state governments from seven northeastern states.
+As part of the Cooperative, these organizations share and synthesize forest ecosystem research and monitoring data, facilitate networking and partnership, and provide tools to understand and manage forested ecosystems across the region.

 How the Cooperative Works

 Partners from dozens of organizations work together to share information and collaborate on key challenges facing the northeastern states of Connecticut, Maine, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont.

 The FEMC Steering Committee and State Partnership Committees oversee a regional work plan to define tasks that address key issues; FEMC staff complete these tasks.

 Regional Projects: Lead synthesis and data-gathering efforts around pressing regional forest health issues identified and selected through consultation with FEMC State Partnership Committees and the FEMC Steering Committee.

 - Forest Disturbance: Monitoring and communicating changes in forest disturbance regimes.